The Giza Pyramid and Root Numbers -

-Did the Egyptians know the division of surfaces according to what is popularly known as the golden ratio?
+Did the Egyptians possess knowledge of the division of surfaces according to the golden ratio?

-I stumbled across some old notes of mine from 1995 where I had done an analysis of the Giza Pyramid from a root rectangle perspective.
-Pretty soon I found that the angles and proportions was very closely related to the "extreme mean ratio" on every angle and corner.
-At that time, I could not believe that the measurements lined up so well, so I put them away.
-When I revisited these notes I found that the numbers really do line up quite well.
+I recently revisited some old notes from 1995 in which I analyzed the Giza Pyramid using a root rectangle perspective.
+I quickly found that the angles and proportions were closely related to the "extreme mean ratio" in every angle and corner.
+At that time, I couldn't believe how well the measurements aligned, so I put the notes aside.
+Upon revisiting these notes, I found that the numbers indeed aligned quite well.

-I will try to show these relations in a way where it will be difficult (at least for me) not to suspect that the Egyptians did know how to calculate the division of surfaces according to what is known as the "Golden ratio", or better described as root numbers.
-Not by a simple 3:4:5 triangle but a deeper knowledge about geometry, possibly even trigonometry.
-Not only that, it looks like they build the pyramid on a very strict formula around the "Golden ratio" formula.
-I'm not saying they where using calculators (as I do).
-All that is needed in what I'm about to show is sticks and strings.
-That is how root rectangles can be built (read more about it further down, or in my article "A Closer Look at Root Rectangles").
+In this article, I will attempt to demonstrate these relationships in a way that suggests the Egyptians may have known how to calculate the division of surfaces according to the golden ratio, or more accurately, root numbers.
+I propose that their knowledge extended beyond the simple 3:4:5 triangle to a deeper understanding of geometry, and possibly even trigonometry.
+Furthermore, it appears that they built the pyramid using a strict formula centered around the golden ratio.
+I'm not suggesting they used calculators as I do; all that is needed for my demonstration is sticks and strings, as that is how root rectangles can be constructed (read more about this further down or in my article "A Closer Look at Root Rectangles").

 |3:4:5 Triangle||1.618 Triangle|

-The 3:4:5 triangle is a great tool for creating 90° angles.
-It can be confused for looking very similar to the flipped cross-section of the pyramid.
-What I have done here is to convert the numbers according to a root rectangle perspective to make the comparison more clear.
+The 3:4:5 triangle is an excellent tool for creating 90° angles.
+It can be easily confused with the flipped cross-section of the pyramid due to their similarities.
+I have converted the numbers to a root rectangle perspective to clarify the comparison.

-In figure 2 we see a similar, but very different triangle.
-The dimensions of the square shapes is not nice and even regular numbers any more.
-But what caught my attention is that it matches the dimensions of the cross-section of the pyramid much better than the 3:4:5 triangle.
+In Figure 2, we see a similar but distinctly different triangle.
+The dimensions of the square shapes are no longer nice, even regular numbers.
+However, what caught my attention is that it matches the dimensions of the cross-section of the pyramid much better than the 3:4:5 triangle.

 1 * 220 = 220 (1/2 the base)